aplteam/MarkAPL/Files/MarkAPL.md

 If you wonder about `{style="margin-left:auto;margin-right:auto;" .avoid_page_break}`: this is a simplified syntax for assigning IDs, class name(s) and attributes.
 This is discussed under [Special attributes](#).

-Here it is used to style the table with CSS so that it will be centered and prevents page breaks when printed.
+Here it is used to style the table with CSS so that it will be centered, and it prevents page breaks when printed.

 Another example which you might find more readable: